 So, keep scrollin’ and let’s get into the good stuff.

-Looking for a specific place to stay?
-These are our highest recommendations for places to stay in Fukuoka.
+Are you backpacking through Japan and looking for a specific place to stay?
+These are my topmost recommendations for places to stay in Fukuoka.

-The Richmond Hotel is our choice for the best hotel in Fukuoka.
-This charming two-star hotel is set at the centre of the Tenjin neighborhood.
-It is within walking distance of great dining, shopping, nightlife and sightseeing options.
-It is comprised of 248 contemporary rooms with modern amenities and comfortable beds.
+The Ritz-Carlton is always going to be the creme-de-la-creme, right?!
+This chic five-star hotel is set in the central location of the Tenjin neighbourhood.
+It is within walking distance of great dining, shopping, vibrant nightlife and sightseeing options.

 Common de Hostel & Bar | Best Hostel in Fukuoka

-If you love hostels, you should check out our list of the coolest hostels in Fukuoka!
+If you love hostels, you should check out my list of the coolest hostels in Fukuoka!

-Fukuoka Neighborhood Guide – Places to Stay in Fukuoka
+Fukuoka Neighborhood Guide – Best Places to Stay in Fukuoka

 FIRST TIME IN FUKUOKA